 (1) His death (going down into the water) (Romans 6:3; 6:4),

 The correct name (meaning authority) to be baptized in (Greek: en) is the Lord Jesus Christ, which is the way the apostles always did it (Acts 2:38; 10:48; Colossians 3:17).
-The name (meaning character) of the Father and of the Son, and of the Holy Spirit (Matthew 28:19), is what we are baptised into (Greek: eis), not the name (authority) that we are baptised with, and is therefore not a formula for water baptism.
+The name (meaning character) of the Father and of the Son, and of the Holy Spirit (Matthew 28:19), is what we are baptized into (Greek: eis), not the name (authority) that we are baptized with, and is therefore not a formula for water baptism.

 During the Passover supper ["supper being ended" (John 13:2 KJV) is a mistranslation] Jesus washed his disciple's feet: